Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon HD 6790, in theory, should be a bit faster than the Radeon HD 4890 1GB overall. (explain)
+Memory BandwidthTheoretically speaking, the Radeon HD 6790 will be 8% faster than the Radeon HD 4890 1GB in general, because of its greater data rate. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison